 Spread about 1/3 cup of the blueberry sauce over the icing, but not all the way to the edge.
 Repeat with two more layers, then finish with the fourth layer of cake.

 Spread the remaining icing over the outside of the cake.
-It will never be perfectly smooth do to the blueberries.
+It will never be perfectly smooth due to the blueberries.

-The cake can be stored in the refrigerator for several days.
+The blueberry cake can be stored in the refrigerator for several days.